-We talked to Mei Kanai, CEO of POSIWILL about online career coaching services and here is what she said about it.
+How Mei Kanai, CEO of POSIWILL is offering online career coaching services during the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?